pvnetto/opengl-sandbox/docs/opengl/Advanced GLSL - Subroutines.md

 - They allow you to select which function to use from the application;
 - In order to use them, you must:

-0. Define a subroutine signature (just like a prototype);
+0. Define a subroutine signature (just like a function prototype/header);
 ```glsl
 subroutine vec4 LightingFunction(vec3);
 ```